-St. Martin's in the Field Cafe.
+St. Martin's-in-the-Field Cafe.
 Beneath the church is a cafe and gift shop.
 It's reasonably priced with a wonderful ambiance.

 Hostels have great breakfasts.
-A full breakfast with juice, cereal, yogurt, coffee and a croissant was £4.95.
+A full breakfast with juice, cereal, yogurt, coffee, and a croissant was £4.95.
 Just cereal (which is all I want in the mornings) was 95p.
 And, they had adult cereal.
-I'm not into sugary cereal so it was great.
-The cost of food throughout the day was very reasonable plus there's a kitchen on-site if you want to cook your own.
+I'm not into sugary cereal, so it was great.
+The cost of food throughout the day was very reasonable, plus there's a kitchen onsite if you want to cook your own.

 Check out the markets.
 There are many markets to try.
 Tracey recommends one off the beaten path.
 Try the Brixton Market as an interesting place to mingle with locals as well as for the best pizza ever.